Configuring the Switch with the CLI-Based Setup Program

 Entering the Initial Configuration Information

 To set up the switch, you need to complete the setup program, which runs automatically after the switch is powered up.
 You must assign an IP address and other configuration information necessary for the switch to communicate with the local routers and the Internet.
-This information is also required if you plan to use the Network Assistant to configure and manage the switch.

 You will need this information from your network administrator before you complete the setup program: